 With the majestic scenery of the Tibetan Plateau, wonderful culture of the local yak herders and the opportunity to encounter some of the world’s most difficult to see wildlife, the “The Valley of the Cats“ is a special place.
 If you’re looking for an adventure on the roof of the world, this is for you.

-In combination with Chinese NGO, ShanShui Conservation Centre, and the Zaduo County local government, Birding Beijing is delighted to offer the opportunity to visit The Valley of the Cats in Qinghai Province on the Tibetan Plateau as part of a unique and cutting edge community-based tourism project.
-This spectacular area, part of the Sanjiangyuan (literally “source of three rivers”, referring to the sources of the mighty Mekong, Yellow and Yangtze Rivers) is home to probably the highest density of Snow Leopards on Earth and hosts an incredible array of wildlife including Leopard, Asian Brown Bear, Tibetan Wolf, Lynx, Tibetan Fox, Tibetan Gazelle, Blue Sheep, Pallas’s Cat, Alpine Musk Deer, White-lipped Deer and Glover’s Pika to name a few, as well as range-restricted birds such as Tibetan Bunting, Tibetan Babax, Tibetan Partridge, Szechenyi’s Monal-partridge and White-eared Pheasant.
+In combination with Chinese NGO, ShanShui Conservation Centre, and the Zaduo County local government, Birding Beijing is delighted to present The Valley of the Cats in Qinghai Province on the Tibetan Plateau as part of a unique and cutting edge community-based tourism project.
+This spectacular area, part of the Sanjiangyuan (literally “source of three rivers”, referring to the sources of the mighty Mekong, Yellow and Yangtze Rivers) is home to probably the highest density of Snow Leopards on Earth and hosts an incredible array of wildlife including Common Leopard, Asian Brown Bear, Tibetan Wolf, Lynx, Tibetan Fox, Tibetan Gazelle, Blue Sheep, Pallas’s Cat, Alpine Musk Deer, White-lipped Deer and Glover’s Pika to name a few, as well as range-restricted birds such as Tibetan Bunting, Tibetan Babax, Tibetan Partridge, Szechenyi’s Monal-partridge and White-eared Pheasant.

 A limited number of permits are available for wildlife watching tourism through this innovative community-based tourism project.

 Groups of up to six people in total can be accommodated in home-stays and any visit will include pick-up/drop-off at Yushu airport, a driver/guide, vehicle, accommodation and all meals.

-Whilst the focus of these trips is most likely to be looking for Snow Leopards and other sought-after wildlife, other activities can be arranged such as hiking, stargazing and cultural activities.
+Whilst the focus of your trip is most likely to be looking for Snow Leopards and other sought-after wildlife, other activities can be arranged such as hiking, stargazing and cultural activities.